iTwin/bis-schemas/README.md

 1. Navigate to the bis-schemas folder from the command line or VS Code Terminal
 1. Run `npm run validateSchemas`
-    - To validate a single schema use this syntax: `npm run validateSchemas -- --name SCHEMA-NAME`
+    - To validate a group of same schemas (wip and all released versions) use this syntax: `npm run validateSchemas -- --name SCHEMA-NAME`
         - For example to validate BisCore: `npm run validateSchemas -- --name BisCore`
+    - To validate a single released schema, use this syntax: `npm run validateSchemas -- --name SCHEMA-NAME --version SCHEMA-VERSION`
+        - For example to validate BisCore: `npm run validateSchemas -- --name BisCore --version 01.00.15`
+    - To validate a single work-in-progress (wip) schema, use this syntax: `npm run validateSchemas -- --name SCHEMA-NAME --wip`
+        - For example to validate BisCore: `npm run validateSchemas -- --name BisCore --wip`

 ### **Schema Differencing**